fbpx

 Designed for freelance book copyeditors who want to hone their skills and get personalized feedback on their editing from an industry professional.

-You get a 156,000-word manuscript, 7 hours of small-group discussion and Q&A with your mentor (recorded for later watching), a forum where you can drop your editing questions 24/7, and graded feedback on your editing.
+You get a 38,000-word manuscript, 8 hours of small-group discussion and Q&A with your mentor (recorded for later watching), a forum where you can drop your editing questions 24/7, and graded feedback on your editing using EAA’s Copyediting Evaluation Rubric.

 During my time in the MFA program, I had professors who didn’t have the care and attentiveness you offer, so I try to always make sure to be encouraging when I have a good instructor.
 It’s so clear that you love teaching and want your students to succeed, and it’s just awesome to see!
 I always felt discouraged about making money from my passion for creative writing, but your courses make it feel viable again, and I’m incredibly thankful for that.